schacon/gitbook/text/15_Interactive_Adding/0_ Interactive_Adding.markdown

 (or hunk by hunk) and ask if you want to stage each one.
 That way you can actually stage for a commit a part of a file edit.
-If you've edited a file and want to only commit part of it and not an unfinished part, or commit documentation or whitespace changes seperate from substantive changes, you can use 'git add -i' to do so relatively easily.
+If you've edited a file and want to only commit part of it and not an unfinished part, or commit documentation or whitespace changes separate from substantive changes, you can use 'git add -i' to do so relatively easily.

 Here I've staged some changes to the book_index_template.html file, but not all